-Past Medical History: Some women have past medical history or they are still suffering from diseases, such as thyroid, diabetes, seizure disorders, high blood pressure, inherited diseases, placental abruption (pre-eclampsia), cardiac disease, and renal disease.
+Some women have a past medical history or they are still suffering from diseases, such as thyroid, diabetes, seizure disorders, high blood pressure, inherited diseases, placental abruption (pre-eclampsia), cardiac disease, and renal disease.
 Your health care provider would like to modify the treatment before pregnancy or prescribe the medicine that is safe for the baby.

-Exercise or Yoga: Normally, you may continue your exercise or yoga till you get pregnant.
+Normally, you may continue your exercise or yoga until you get pregnant.
 You may be advised by your health care provider to modify or decrease the exercise or yoga.
 Inform them if you do or do not work out.

 Check with your health care provider about the ideal diet for getting pregnant.
 Although there is not much to change if you already have healthy eating habits.
-However, the food varieties should involve lots of calcium, folic acid, fiber, and other essential nutrients.
+However, food varieties should involve lots of calcium, folic acid, fiber, and other essential nutrients.

 Tests and Physical Examination

-Menstrual Cycle: The health care provider would like to discuss about your menstrual cycle in order to determine the most fertile period when the chances to get pregnant are high.
+The health care provider would like to discuss your menstrual cycle to determine the most fertile period when the chances to get pregnant are high.

-Physical Examination: Physical examinations are done in order to rule out any health problems related to the lungs, abdomen, heart, thyroid, and breasts.
+Physical examinations are done to rule out any health problems related to the lungs, abdomen, heart, thyroid, and breasts.
 Your health care provider may also like to examine the pelvic region and perform a Pap smear.

-Genetic Problems: It is a good idea to discuss any genetic problems prevailing in your family with your health care provider.
-This could reduce the chances of birth defects, mental retardation, or other genetic problems in the baby.
+It is a good idea to discuss any genetic problems prevailing in your family with your health care provider.
+This could reduce the chances of birth defects, intellectual disability, formerly known as mental retardation, or other genetic problems in the baby.
 Also, get yourself and your partner screened for any genetic problems.

-For optimal health during pregnancy, it is important that you remain healthy during the pre-conception period.
+For optimal health during pregnancy, you must remain healthy during the pre-conception period.
 Following are the pre-conception “Don’ts” which women planning to get pregnant should strictly follow:

-Environment: You should be cautious about the environment around you.
-For instance, do not expose yourself to X-rays, CT scan, lead, any kind of solvents, cat feces, and metal detector machines (usually in shopping malls, office campus, and airports, inform the security personnel about your pregnancy).
+You should be cautious about the environment around you.
+For instance, do not expose yourself to X-rays, CT scans, lead, any kind of solvents, cat feces, and metal detector machines (usually in shopping malls, office campuses, and airports, inform the security personnel about your pregnancy).
 Your exposure to these could be hazardous.
 It could adversely affect your ability to become pregnant or maintain a healthy pregnancy.

-Caffeine Intake: Caffeine is present in tea, coffee, chocolates, aerated drinks, and some medications.
-Women planning to get pregnant should not consume more than 300 milligrams (mg) caffeine per day that is about two cups of coffee (cup measure 8 ounce).
+Caffeine is present in tea, coffee, chocolates, aerated drinks, and some medications.
+Women planning to get pregnant should not consume more than 300 milligrams (mg) caffeine per day that is about two cups of coffee (cup measure 8 ounces).

-Pre-conception care and counseling is of the utmost importance.
+Pre-conception care and counseling are of utmost importance.
 It makes women more informed about the “do’s” and “don’ts” before getting pregnant.
 Also, it prepares women both emotionally and physically to enter the next exciting phase of their life.